 How Much Epoxy for a River Table or Deep Pour (Lifts, Pours & Wait Times)

-Deep pour epoxy cures via an exothermic reaction — why depths over about 2 inches need multiple lifts, not one big pour.
+Deep pour epoxy cures via an exothermic reaction, which is why depths over about 2 inches need multiple lifts, not one big pour.

 tradeepoxy.com/…Deep Pour EpoxyTable L (in)84Depth (in)3TOTAL TO ORDER8.40 galincl.
 10% wasteCopy Results